pdxiv/claude-adventure/scott-adams-engine.md

 For automatic actions where noun>0, the value in noun is used as a percentage chance of the action executing.
 The interpreter calls a random number generator (1-100) and only executes the action if the random number is less than the noun value.
 This enables random events in the game.

-### Item Handling
+### Object Handling

-Item interaction is a core part of adventure games, and your implementation should be robust:
+Object interaction is a core part of adventure games, and your implementation should be robust:

-1. **Item Identification**: Implement multiple ways to identify items:
+1. **Object Identification**: Implement multiple ways to identify objects:
    - By vocabulary noun number (e.g., noun 12 = "LAMP")
    - By direct name matching (e.g., "GET LAMP")
-   - By AutoGet word if defined in the item description (e.g., "/LAM/")
+   - By AutoGet word if defined in the object description (e.g., "/LAM/")

-2. **FindItemByName Function**: Create a function that can find items by name:
+2. **FindObjectByName Function**: Create a function that can find objects by name:
    - Match against the AutoGet word if present
-   - Otherwise, try to match words in the item description
+   - Otherwise, try to match words in the object description
-   - Handle special cases for items like "mud" that might need custom matching
+   - Handle special cases for objects like "mud" that might need custom matching

 3. **GET/TAKE Implementation**:
-   - Check if the item exists and is in the current room
+   - Check if the object exists and is in the current room
-   - Verify the player isn't carrying too many items
+   - Verify the player isn't carrying too many objects
-   - Move the item to CARRIED status
+   - Move the object to CARRIED status
    - Provide appropriate feedback

 4. **DROP Implementation**:
-   - Check if the item exists and is carried
+   - Check if the object exists and is carried
-   - Move the item to the current room
+   - Move the object to the current room
    - Provide feedback

-5. **Item Description Processing**:
+5. **Object Description Processing**:
    - Handle asterisks for treasures
    - Extract AutoGet words from descriptions
    - Clean descriptions for display